Cirm423/Pipelines/Chipseq/Readme.md

 For single and TE_single modes, the pipeline will create the single and TE_single folders in results respectively, where files named {sample}\_vs_{control}.tsv will be placed, comparing all the samples in `samples.tsv` against the sample marked as control.
 These files contain the differential expression between each sample and the control.
 You can rerun the pipeline with a different sample marked as control, which will run only the last step to compare samples against a new control and therefore will be much quicker.

 Additionally logs for each step will be stored in the logs folder.

-# Troubleshooting

-## Pipeline not starting

-Most of these issues have to do with the formatting of units.tsv or samples.tsv, but you may have also activated incompatible config settings.

-- 'utf-8' codec can't decode...

-If this line appears in the error message in the pipeline slurm output file, it means that there is a special character somewhere in either `units.tsv` or `samples.tsv` (usually the message specifies which file).
-Libreoffice's calc and nano can show special characters, so you can use them to check your files and remove them.

-Another possibility is that you saved any of the tsv files as an Excel .xml file, in which case they won't work unless you save them as csv files with tab separators.

-- Wrong samples or units formatting

-If snakemake complains that it cannot find a column in one of the tsv files, or that the values in the column are the wrong type of data; it usually means that there are wrongly placed tabs in the file.
-You may want to check that the columns are properly formatted in a spreadsheet program and also try to check if there are extra tabs anywhere in the file (like another line at the bottom, or after the last column).

-- Directory locked

-If snakemake complains that the directory is locked, it means that either snakemake is already running or that the previous snakemake job crashed or was cancelled and could not unlock the directory.
-If snakemake is still running wait until it finishes.
-If the directory is locked and snakemake is not running, run the following code to unlock the directory (from the RNA-seq directory):

-> source ~/../share/dcyleung/miniconda3/etc/profile.d/conda.sh \
-> conda activate snakemake \
-> snakemake --unlock \
-> conda deactivate \
-> source ~/.bashrc

-## Some step in the pipeline fails

-The only step that I've found that can fail that is not my fault (ehem) is rsem.
-There seems to be a bug where rsem is failing to calculate the confidence intervals (ci), seems to happen more with sra samples.
-If this is the case, deactivate ci for rsem in `config.yaml`, there are further instructions in the file.

-Another step that can fail with a not useful log is Deseq2 init (thanks R), which usually has to do with problems with the model.
-You can try to run with only `~condition` as a model to check that it works.

-If any other step is failing for you, please tell me so I can fix it.

 # Acknowledgements